Fiber couplers belong to the basic components of many fiber-optic setups. Note that the term fiber coupler is used with two different meanings:

 - It can be an optical fiber device with one or more input fibers and one or several output fibers.
 Light from an input fiber can appear at one or more outputs, with the power distribution potentially depending on the wavelength and polarization.

-- It can also be a device for coupling (launching) light from free space into a fiber.
+- It can also be a device for coupling (launching) light from free space into a fiber; see the article on fiber launch systems.

 This article treats fiber couplers of the first type, coupling light from fibers to fibers.
 Such couplers can be fabricated in different ways:

 - Two or more fibers can be thermally tapered and fused so that their cores come into intimate contact over some length of a few centimeters, for example.
-This can also be done with polarization-maintaining fibers, leading to polarization-maintaining couplers (PM couplers) or splitters.
+Such fused couplers can also be made with polarization-maintaining fibers, leading to polarization-maintaining couplers (PM couplers) or splitters.

 - Some couplers use side-polished fibers, providing access to the fiber core.